INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Related work

 A network that changes over time, with appearing/disappearing nodes and edges, is called a dynamic network \citep{skarding2021foundations}.
 Research shows that incorporating the temporal component of networks into the prediction task enhances the models' performance \citep{oskarsdottir2018time}.
-The process of network learning typically involves an encoder and decoder, with the encoder focused on learning node embeddings and the decoder used to solve prediction tasks such as node or edge classification \citep{hamilton2017representation}.
-DGNNs can be also represented with the encoder-decoder structure.
-In a recent survey, different encoder-decoder architectures were examined for supervised dynamic network learning, with techniques categorized as either Discrete Time Dynamic Graph (DTDG) or Continuous Time Dynamic Graph (CTDG) learning \citep{zhu2022learnable}.
-DTDG and CTDG learning can be applied to graphs of varying nature, including static/dynamic and attributed/non-attributed graphs, and both presume an implicit notion of time \citep{zhu2022learnable}.
-The primary difference between DTDG and CTDG learning is in how they handle time, with DTDG models using network snapshots that capture the graph topology at a particular moment, and CTDG models considering networks as an event stream that updates over time.

-A further distinction can be made within DTDG based on the way structural and temporal patterns are captured by the encoder-decoder composition \citep{skarding2021foundations}.
-Stacked DTDG models capture structural and temporal information in separate layers, while integrated DTDG models combine them in one layer \citep{skarding2021foundations}.
-The former deals with combining exiting layers in new ways, and the latter requires a design of new layers.
-Examples of stacked DTDG models include Graph Convolutional Recurrent Network (GCRN) \citep{seo2018structured} and \citep{taheri2019learning}.
-Integrated DTDGs include, e.g., EvolveGCN \citep{pareja2020evolvegcn} and Graph convolution embedded LSTM (GC-LSTM) \citep{chen2022gc}.
+Dynamic GNNs are often represented using the encoder-decoder structure, where the encoder focuses on learning node embeddings and the decoder is used to solve prediction tasks such as node or edge classification. \cite{zhu2022learnable} examined different encoder-decoder architectures for supervised dynamic network learning, with techniques categorized as either Discrete Time Dynamic Graph (DTDG) or Continuous Time Dynamic Graph (CTDG) learning.
+The difference between DTDG and CTDG learning is in how they handle time, with DTDG models using network snapshots that capture the topology at a point in time, and CTDG models considering networks as an event stream that updates over time.
+A further distinction can be made within DTDG based on how structural and temporal patterns are captured by the encoder-decoder composition \citep{skarding2021foundations}.
+Stacked DTDG models capture structural and temporal information in separate layers, while integrated DTDG models combine them in one layer.
+The former deals with combining existing layers in new ways (as in \cite{seo2018structured}), while the latter requires a design of new layers (e.g., \cite{pareja2020evolvegcn}).

-Due to the nature of input graph and complexity of the problem, in this research, we follow stacked DTDG modeling approach and combine encoder and decoder in the ways described in Section \ref{GNN_RNN}.